Growth Charts For Baby North American Song Birds

 Ron Hines DVM PhD

-These growth rate graphs can only be used to give you an approximation of the growth of the baby bird you have found.
-This is because of a number of things:
+These growth rate graphs will only give you an approximation of the growth of the baby bird that you have found.
+That is because of a number of things:

-1) The first is that the size of the same species of bird as well as when it is likely to leave the nest varies a bit from one part of the United States to another.
-Birds of the same species from the Upper Midwest and some mountain states tend to be a bit larger than those from the Eastern Seaboard and those from the Mexican border states and South Florida tend to be even smaller.
+1) The first is that the adult size and growth rate of the same species of bird as well as when it is likely to leave the nest varies a bit from one part of the United States to another.
+Birds of the same species from the Upper Midwest and some mountain states tend to be a bit larger than those from the Eastern Seaboard and those from the Mexican border states and Southern Florida tend to be even smaller.
 You can read more about that here.

-2) These graphs do not divide the growth rate of male baby birds from the growth rate of female baby birds – they give an average individual combined nestling weight.
-In songbirds, males tend to gain weight faster and end up heavier than female birds.
-The opposite is true for the birds of prey.
+2) These graphs do not divide the growth rate of male baby birds from the growth rate of female baby birds – they are an average combined nestling weight.
+In songbirds, males tend to gain weight a bit faster and end up a bit heavier (larger) than female birds.
+The opposite is true for birds of prey.
 In those species females grow to be larger than males and that difference becomes noticeable within a few days of hatching.

 4) The fourth factor is the number of babies in the nest.
 When only a few chicks are in the nest, each chick has more food available to it and will grow faster.

 5) Some parent birds lay their eggs a few weeks early or a few weeks late.
 When this happens, the parents may miss the time when their favorite foods are most available, causing the chicks to grow more slowly.
 The same thing occurs when rain or unusual weather occurs during the breeding season.